0

 1. Used to the Weight (S Tier)

 This skill reduces the speed penalty from shields by 50%.
 Medium and heavy shields are already great for blocking enemy attacks, but their biggest downside is slowing you down.
 With this skill, you can stay protected and move freely—no more feeling like a sitting duck while using a shield.
-It’s a must-have for any playstyle that uses shields.
+It’s a must-have for any playstyle that uses shields, it is also a priority to unlock first and max out for PvP players.

 2. Proficient Pryer (S Tier)